MolSSI-Education/python-package-best-practices/_episodes/09-documentation.md

 Now, we will have the task of actually adding information about our project to our documentation.
 This part will require us to write!

-When writing Sphinx documentation, you use an extended `reStructuredText (RST)` [syntax](https://www.sphinx-doc.org/en/master/usage/restructuredtext/index.html).
+When writing Sphinx documentation, you use an extended `reStructuredText (RST)` [syntax][rst syntax].
 This is similar to Markdown, but has notable differences.
-See this [reStructured Text Cheat Sheet](https://thomas-cokelaer.info/tutorials/sphinx/rest_syntax.html) for info on reStructuredText.
+See this [reStructured Text Cheat Sheet] for info on reStructuredText.

 Let's start by adding a simple a description to your `index.rst` under the first heading.